My Shortlist

 Attending open houses is obviously a great way to learn more about a school and get a feel for the environment.
 For some advice on open house visits, go here.
 For questions to ask that are specific to boarding programs, refer to our main boarding school hub.

-Broadly speaking, the cost of boarding reflects the cost private school tuition in general, though with premiums added to cover housing and meals.
+Broadly speaking, the cost of boarding schools in Japan reflects general private school tuition, with additional fees to cover housing and meals.

 Many schools offer financial aid, including scholarships and bursaries.
-Financial aid is needs-based, and financial aid programs are created as a means of broadening the student base and attracting students, independent of means, who will contribute most to the culture of the school.
-Generally speaking, the larger and more expensive schools provide the most aid.
+These programs are generally needs-based and are designed to broaden the student body, attracting students who will contribute positively to the school community.
+Typically, larger and more expensive schools provide the most generous aid.

 Founding dateEndowmentAdmissions rateEnrollmentEnrollment